mentos1386/mentos1386/README.md

 ### Hi there 👋

+- 👯 [@Bird-Buddy](https://github.com/Bird-Buddy) we are looking to hire backend engineers (typescript/nest.js/graphql/prisma.js).
+EU or Slovenia.
+If you are interested you can send me an email, or open issue :)

 <!--
 **mentos1386/mentos1386** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.